improvess/how-to-sync-fork-repo/README.md

 # how-to-sync-fork-repo
-Colaborating to open source projects?
+Collaborating to open source projects?
 Here you will find instructions how to sync your fork repository!

 # How to sync you fork repository - shortest explanation possible